Stagesgrowth-stage

 What counts as growth stage?

 Most firms treat Series C and beyond as growth, with Series B sitting on the boundary.
-PitchBook-NVCA tracks late-stage VC (Series C+) separately from venture growth (large pre-IPO rounds, usually $100M+).
+Industry trackers separate late-stage venture (Series C+) from venture growth (large pre-IPO rounds, typically nine figures).
 The defining feature is not the round number but the company's stage: established revenue, working unit economics, and a credible exit path within 3-5 years.

 What kind of companies raise growth-stage capital?

-Companies with $25M+ ARR, gross margins above 60% for software, and net retention above 110%.
+Companies with material recurring revenue, healthy gross margins, and strong net retention.
 Growth-stage investors care less about TAM stories and more about payback period, Rule of 40, and how much capital is required to compound revenue.
-Pure growth-at-all-costs companies stopped clearing growth-stage diligence in 2023.
+Growth-at-all-costs profiles tend to struggle through growth-stage diligence when capital is tight.

 Risk-return shape.
 Early-stage venture relies on a small number of 50-100x outcomes to produce returns.
 Growth-stage relies on most positions clearing 2-3x with a smaller number producing 5-10x.
 Cambridge Associates benchmarks show growth-stage funds typically deliver lower TVPI but higher DPI and faster distributions than early-stage venture.